DOSING & ADMINISTRATION: REBLOZYL DOSING

 REBLOZYL dose titration for response1

-• Increase REBLOZYL dose with the goal of achieving reduction in transfusion burden, but do not increase if patient is experiencing adverse reactions.
-Discontinue REBLOZYL after 3 doses at the maximum dose if no transfusion burden reduction or if unacceptable toxicity occurs
+Increase REBLOZYL dose with the goal of achieving reduction in transfusion burden, but do not increase if patient is experiencing adverse reactions.
+Discontinue REBLOZYL after 3 doses at the maximum dose if no transfusion burden reduction or if unacceptable toxicity occurs.

-REBLOZYL Beta-thal dosing graphic.
+Beta thalassemia BELIEVE dosing graphic.
 Tap over to Text View tab for details.

 *Do not increase the dose if the patient is experiencing an adverse reaction as described in the Dose Modifications for Adverse Reactions table.